TENDONOPATHY (inc. tennis & golfers' elbow)

 Assessment & treatment

-I will ask you about problems, specifically looking for sudden changes in either activity or training programmes.
-I will ask questions about your lifestyle and, if you are a woman, I will ask about your hormonal status. l will also look at how you use your limbs then examine the individual joint related to the tendon problem you are suffering from.
+We will ask you about problems, specifically looking for sudden changes in either activity or training programmes.
+We will ask questions about your lifestyle and, if you are a woman, we will ask about your hormonal status.
+We will also look at how you use your limbs then examine the individual joint related to the tendon problem you are suffering from.

 Tape may be used to unload sensitised tissue in order to reduce your symptoms.
 Principles of 'loading' will be discussed and specific exercises will be given to improve the overall loading capacity of the tendon.